We support prospective students from abroad

 Processing time & deadlines

 It takes about 4 to 6 weeks until you receive the VPD (preliminary review documentation) from uni-assist by email.
-Therefore, apply for it early; this is possible all year round.
+Therefore, apply for it early.

 The deadline for submitting the VPD can be found on the central application page.